 The provision applies to individuals of all ages, including children.
 The adult or married couple who can claim a child or another individual as a dependent for federal income tax purposes is responsible for making the payment if the dependent does not have coverage or an exemption.
 (Source: IRS.gov)

 Under the Affordable Care Act, the federal government, state governments, insurers, employers, and individuals are given shared responsibility to reform and improve the availability, quality, and affordability of health insurance coverage in the United States.
-Starting in 2014, the individual shared responsibility provision calls for each individual to have minimum essential health coverage (known as minimum essential coverage) for each month, qualify for an exemption, or make a payment when filing his or her federal income tax return.
+The individual shared responsibility provision, which started in 2014, calls for each individual to have minimum essential health coverage (known as minimum essential coverage) for each month, qualify for an exemption, or make a payment when filing his or her federal income tax return.
 (Source: IRS.gov)

-For an employer that offers coverage to at least 95% of its full-time employees in 2015, but has one or more full-time employees who receive a premium tax credit, the payment is computed separately for each month.
+For an employer that offers coverage to at least 95% of its full-time employees (and their dependents), but has one or more full-time employees who receive a premium tax credit, the payment is computed separately for each month.
 The amount of the payment for the month equals the number of full-time employees who receive a premium tax credit for that month multiplied by 1/12 of $3,000.
 The amount of the payment for any calendar month is capped at the number of the employer’s full-time employees for the month (minus up to 30) multiplied by 1/12 of $2,000.
 (The cap ensures that the payment for an employer that offers coverage can never exceed the payment that employer would owe if it did not offer coverage).
-After 2015, these rules apply to employers that offer coverage to at least 95% of full-time employees and the dependents of those employees.
-(Source: Revised by BCBSAL 10.3.2013 from IRS.gov)

-The Employer Shared Responsibility provisions generally go into effect on January 1, 2014.
-Employers will use information about the employees they employ during 2013 to determine whether they employ enough employees to be subject to these new provisions in 2014.
+The Employer Shared Responsibility provisions generally are not effective until January 1, 2015, meaning that no employer Shared Responsibility Payments will be assessed for 2014.
+Employers will use information about the number of employees they employ and their hours of service during 2014 to determine whether they employ enough employees to be an applicable large employer for 2015.
 (Source: IRS.gov)